 Total social cost (TSC) is defined as the sum of care-taking costs of both parties and expected accident costs.
 That is, TSC = x + y + p(x, y)L. The social goal is, as usual, to minimize total social cost.
-Let $(x^, y^)$ denote the solution to this TSC minimization problem.
-We will assume for the sake of clarity in this paper that $(x^, y^)$ is unique.
-We call $(x^, y^)$ the efficient, or socially optimal care combination.
+Let (x^, y^) denote the solution to this TSC minimization problem.
+We will assume for the sake of clarity in this paper that (x^, y^) is unique.
+We call (x^, y^) the efficient, or socially optimal care combination.

 In our model, when an accident occurs the entire loss L is initially born by the victim.
 The court then enforces a liability rule, which determines where L ultimately falls: on the victim, on the injurer, or on both.
 A negligence-based liability rule is defined in terms of which parties are negligent, and if both are negligent, possibly their degrees of negligence.
 A party is negligent if her care expenditure falls short of the court-enforced standard of care.
-We assume that everyone, including the court, knows the expected loss function and the governing liability rule, that the court can solve the TSC minimization problem, and that everyone, including the court, can observe each party's care level accurately.
-However, the parties and the court may not know the true probabilities that X or Y will be victim.
-Note that this knowledge is not necessary for the determination of $(x^, y^)$ in our model, since we are assuming that whether the victim is X or Y, the loss L is the same.
-Finally, we assume that the standard of care for each party
+We assume that everyone, including the court, knows the expected loss function and the governing liability rule, that the court can solve the TSC minimization problem, and that everyone, including the court, can observe each party's care levels accurately.
+However, the parties and the court may not know the true probabilities that X or Y will be victim, and the subjective victimization probabilities may be known only to their owners.
+Note that knowledge of the true victimization probabilities is not necessary for the determination of (x^, y^) in our model, since we are assuming that whether the victim is X or Y, the loss L is the same.
+Finally, we assume that the standard of care for each party is set at the socially optimal level.
+That is, for instance, party X is found negligent by the court if and only if she spends $x < x^$.